chromice/ae/documentation/index.md

 foobarfoo
 ```

+Buffer, container and response libraries all start capturing output on `__construct()` and process it on `__destruct()`.
+File library is using  `__destruct()` to unlock previously locked files and close their handles.
+Database library exposes a transaction object that rolls back any uncommited queries in `__destruct()`.

 > **Opinion:** Generally speaking, all resources your object has allocated must be deallocated in the destructor.
-First of all, you should not rely on user remembering to close file handles or unlock locked files, dispatch requests or flush buffers, or do some other *implied* tasks.
-Secondly, if you find yourself cleaning up state after catching an exception, you are doing it wrong.
+And if you find yourself cleaning state after catching an exception, you are doing it wrong.

 ### Everything is a script